INTERNS, WORKING STUDENTS, & VOLUNTEERS

 CURRENT OPENINGS AVAILABLE:

 Shamrock Sport Horses is a complete training facility geared toward producing successful riders and horses, owned and operated by Sheila Johnson.
 We have an excellent working student program.
 Activities here at SSH include competition horses, a boarding stable, horses in training, instruction for riders, and more.
 The facility is in a lovely location on the western slope of Colorado with easy access from I-70.
-It includes top notch stabling for 8 horses, outdoor arenas, and round pens with excellent footing
+It includes lovely facility for 16 horses outdoor arena with excellent footing

 Sheila's working student program offers instruction, riding experience and learning opportunities in exchange for working in and around the stable.
 Our program is designed to allow everyone the chance to fulfill their own goals with their riding, including ample opportunities to compete their own horse.
 Lessons on an almost daily basis offer the riders individual attention on a variety of horses.